Chapter 6: Objects and Data Structures

 Law of Demeter

 This law is from 1987.
 It might be a beneficial rule if the code base consists of mostly Hybrid objects.
-However, modern object-oriented design often separates stateless service objects from stateful (dumb) data objects, this makes law of Demeter significantly less relevant.
+Today's separation of stateless services from data objects makes this law less relevant.

-Instead of the somewhat convoluted rules of the Law of Demeter, here are simpler and more practical rules to remember:
+Instead of the somewhat convoluted rules of the Law of Demeter, consider this:

 (For example, an intrusive linked list deliberately exposes internal pointers to optimize performance)